at.load.allfiles#

 use (str) – Name of the variable containing the desired lattice.
 Default: if there is a single variable, use it, otherwise select

-name (str) – Name of the lattice.
+"RING"name (str) – Name of the lattice.
 Default: taken from the file, or

-energy (float) – Energy of the lattice (default: taken from the file)
+""energy (float) – Energy of the lattice (default: taken from the file)

 periodicity (int) – Number of periods (default: taken from the file, or 1)